SebasAren/progProject/README.md

 ### Main features
 * A map of the world which can be obtained from http://datamaps.github.io (MVP)
-* A way to select which aspect of internet quality is shown on the map.
+* A way to select which aspect of internet quality is shown on the map.(MVP: Be able to drag countries onto other views.)
 * Map should be colored based on the selected quality parameter.(MVP)
-* When country is clicked, data of that country should be added to the plots below.(MVP: Version in which it isn't added but just changed to this country)
 * Plots should be able to change between different datasets (e.g. GDP, Happy Planet Index, other welfare indexes) (MVP)
 * Multiple views should be visible to in which users can place certain user selected datasets (e.g. GDP, HPI, [ISEW](https://en.wikipedia.org/wiki/Index_of_Sustainable_Economic_Welfare) and other factors) (Extra: Give users complete freedom over which data is plotted in which view and possibly even the type of graph needed.)